Are you struggling to bring in a steady stream of high-converting organic traffic?

 There is zero ambiguity in the headline.
 The readers knows exactly what they will get from the article.

-BuzzFeed has found a tremendous amount of success with this headline formula:
+BuzzFeed has found a tremendous amount of success with number-based headlines:

 In the book Made to Stick, Chip Heath and Dan Heath found based on their research that ideas stick for 6 reasons, one of which is that it's concrete.
 That's part of the psychology behind why numbers in headlines work so well.